Usage concepts

 ximinezcli -o /tmp/bin.xiz -t /bin/

-• Take a snapshot of /usr/lib folder and store it to /tmp/usrlib.xiz, excluding /usr/lib/openoffice and all *.so.* files:
+- Take a snapshot of /usr/lib folder and store it to /tmp/usrlib.xiz, excluding /usr/lib/openoffice and

 ximinezcli -o /tmp/usrlib.xiz -x '*.so.*' -x /usr/lib/openoffice/ /usr/lib/